300-120 av. J.-C

 Independent Geneva

-Under the aegis of Henry IV and the Helvetic Diet, peace negotiations were fiercely conducted and agreements were finally reached between the city of Geneva and Charles-Emmanuel I, Duke of Savoy, after his defeat at the battle of Escalade.
-The treaty of Saint-Julien was ratified on July 21, 1603, recognizing the independence of Geneva.
-The Genevans thus regained their economic freedom.
-The Duke of Savoy, for his part, undertook not to rebuild the walls within a radius of four leagues around Geneva.
-Protestantism was recognized, the freedom of movement in all the States of Savoy, for men as well as for goods, was re-established, as was the freedom to work in Switzerland as in the kingdom of France.
+Under the aegis of Henri IV and the Helvetic Diet, hard-fought peace negotiations and agreements were finally reached between the city of Geneva and Charles-Emmanuel I, Duke of Savoy, following his defeat at the Battle of Escalade.
+The Treaty of Saint-Julien was ratified on July 21, 1603, recognizing Geneva's independence.
+The Genevese thus regained their economic freedom.
+For his part, the Duke of Savoy undertook not to rebuild the city walls within a four-league radius of Geneva.
+Protestantism was recognized, and freedom of movement was re-established throughout the Savoy states for both men and goods, as was the right to work in Switzerland and the kingdom of France.

 1800-1900